-The following standards guide the educational experience of students and the practice of both students and faculty in the nursing program at St. Thomas University.
+The following standards guide the educational experience of students and the practice of both students and faculty in the School of Nursing at St. Thomas University.
 For information about the ANA Standards of Nursing Practice, visit the website at www.nursingworld.org/nursingstandards.
 Refer to:

-American Nurses Association.
-(2021).
-Nursing: Scope and Standards of Practice.
-(4th Ed).
-Nursebooks.org
+American Nurses Association (2010).
+Nursing: Scope and Standards of Practice (2nd ed.).
+Silver Spring, Maryland: Nursebooks.org.